grnet/eidas-keycloak-extension/README.md

        are two letter names.
      - Identity Provider Redirector.
 Use the "Actions" menu to adjust the "Default Identity Provider" to "eidas-saml", in order for the redirection to happen automatically.
-  * Set the new flow as default in the "Brower Flow" bindings.
+  * Set the new flow as default in the "Browser Flow" bindings.
   * Adjust depending on your use case the "First Broker Login" and additional properties.

 You can find a very simple howto guide at [howto/README.md](howto/README.md).